ReDI-School/fullstack_bootcamp/projects/01_ecommerce/04_milestone/recap.md

 - **Purpose**: To allow users to add products to a shopping cart.
 - **Implementation**:
-  - Managed cart items using the `useState` hook in the `App` component.
+  - Manage cart items using the `useState` hook in the `App` component.
-  - Passed the `onAddToCart` function as a prop to child components.
+  - Pass the `onAddToCart` function as a prop to child components.

 ### **2. Dynamic Product Listings**

-- **Purpose**: Display products dynamically fetched from the Fake Store API.
+- **Purpose**: Display products fetched from the Fake Store API.
 - **Implementation**:
-  - Used the `useEffect` hook to fetch data when the `Main` component loads.
+  - Use `useEffect` hook to fetch data when the `Main` component loads.
-  - Rendered each product using the `ProductCard` component.
+  - Render each product using the `ProductCard` component.

 ### **3. Event-Driven Interactions**

 - **Purpose**: Enable user interactions, such as adding products to the cart.
 - **Implementation**:
-  - Added an "Add to Cart" button to the `ProductCard` component.
+  - Add an "Add to Cart" button to the `ProductCard` component.
-  - Handled the button click to update the cart state.
+  - Handle the button click to update cart state.

 ---